-Food Security
+Food and Water Security

 Support the establishment of locally grown agriculture programs that consider local knowledge and expertise.

-Improve food storage and distribution systems
+Improve food storage and distribution system.

 Support sustainable, long-term land-use planning and practices.